mitcho/mitcho.com/_posts/2010-04-14-develop-with-jetpack-sdk-0-2.md

 Program terminated unsuccessfully.
 {% endhighlight %}

-After Firefox loads, confirm that the command prompt reads <code>info: Hello, World!</code> When you quit Firefox, the testing will end.
+After Firefox loads, confirm that the command prompt reads `info: Hello, World!` When you quit Firefox, the testing will end.

 ### Using a standard library

 Now we&#8217;ll edit our code to invoke the timer library which is one of the Jetpack SDK&#8217;s standard libraries.
-The timer library is a module which abstracts various timer-related functionality, similar to the DOM&#8217;s <code>window.setTimeout</code>, <code>window.clearTimeout</code>.
+The timer library is a module which abstracts various timer-related functionality, similar to the DOM&#8217;s `window.setTimeout`, `window.clearTimeout`.
 Details on this library are available in the <a href="https://jetpack.mozillalabs.com/sdk/0.2/docs/#module/jetpack-core/timer">SDK documentation</a>.
-Moreover, although not in the documentation, <code>timer.setInterval</code> and <code>timer.clearInterval</code> also work in this version.
+Moreover, although not in the documentation, `timer.setInterval` and `timer.clearInterval` also work in this version.

 To use this library in our main program code, we first must invoke this library with the CommonJS require function.
-We modify the <code>main.js</code> file as follows:
+We modify the `main.js` file as follows:

 {% highlight javascript %}
 var timer = require("timer");